huntergdavis/johnny_dreamcastaway/README.md

 It is written in C using the SDL2 library, and was successfully compiled and tested on Linux as well as Windows (MinGW), both 32 and 64 bits.

 Update from Hunter D Sept 1 2023 - Linux Makefile for KOS.
 Debugging.
-Runs out of memory after 1hr or when ship appears.
-Next step - figure out why it's not seeing the extracted file when loaded from CDI and built from KOS makefile
+Reports of last version Runs out of memory after 1hr or when ship appears.
+Next step - figure out why this version is segfaulting

 Update from Hunter D. Mar/10/21 - I backported this to use SDL 1.2, kallistos and DreamSDK.
 This branch is for the DreamSDK dreamcast build specifically, a linux build environment will come later